Why Every Startup Should Pair Program

 The benefits of pair programming accrue:

-- Engineers leverage shared knowledge of the codebase and have better discipline, communication and performance since they are accountable to a colleague
+- Engineers leverage shared knowledge of the codebase and have better discipline, communication and performance since they are accountable to a colleague.

-- It makes new-employee onboarding significantly easier, makes feedback loops become quicker and it allows for cross-pollination within larger organizations that have disparate teams
+- It makes new-employee onboarding significantly easier, makes feedback loops become quicker and it allows for cross-pollination within larger organizations that have disparate teams.

 Here, pairing is the key culture builder.

-How to implement pairing
+How to Implement Pairing

 Those who do resist often do so out of fear that they're going to get shown up or a fear of having to talk with someone throughout the day, every day.
 But, if you make engineers realize it's really just geeking out together, they often start to come around to it rather quickly.

-- Teams should be physically together and keep common hours
+- Teams should be physically together and keep common hours.

-- Machines should be communal, not assigned to individuals
+- Machines should be communal, not assigned to individuals.

-- Pairs should rotate daily (mixing up pairing equalizes across teams)
+- Pairs should rotate daily (mixing up pairing equalizes across teams).

-- The company should give autonomy at the “pair level”, not the individual level, which gives the team overall more power over time
+- The company should give autonomy at the “pair level,” not the individual level, which gives the team overall more power over time.

-- Get buy-in from management for a pair programming approach
+- Get buy-in from management for a pair programming approach.

-- Institute regular check-ins for feedback loops to make sure the approach is working
+- Institute regular check-ins for feedback loops to make sure the approach is working.

-- In cases where the team isn’t sure of committing to pairing, start within a smaller team first and then go all-in if it feels right
+- In cases where the team isn’t sure of committing to pairing, start within a smaller team first and then go all-in if it feels right.

 - Set the teams for the next day the night before so teams show up on time.

-Possible outcomes of pairing
+Possible Outcomes of Pairing

 Once pair programming is in place at a company, Hieatt notes that feedback is usually improved significantly, and the feedback becomes even more accurate because the number of data points is increased as a result of more frequent interactions across all team members.
-Committing to pairing is certainly not a trivial decision, it takes time to adjust, but Hieatt believes that the change is worth it and might just be the key to a true engineering culture of teamwork.
+Committing to pairing is certainly not a trivial decision.
+It takes time to adjust, but Hieatt believes that the change is worth it and might just be the key to a true engineering culture of teamwork.